beethovenxfi/sonic-staking/README.md

 ## Sonic Staking

 This contract handles all operations for the LST $stS.
-In general, a user deposits $S into the contract and receives $stS in returned, based on the current rate.
+In general, a user deposits $S into the contract and receives $stS in return, based on the current rate.
 The contract is kept upgradable because the SFC we are integrating against is also upgradable.

 ### Deposit (user function)